Icewell2/Leetcode/README.md

 # Leetcode
-Some leetcode practices I wrote
+Some interesting leetcode practices I wrote (only the interesting one)